How to Defend Against a Judgment

 A judgment creditor can use all the discovery tools made available to parties in general litigation.
 In general litigation, the Florida Rules of Civil Procedure give all participants tools to discover information about their opposing party’s case.
 The judgment creditor may use these litigation discovery tools to find assets subject to execution and levy.

 These general discovery tools include requests to produce documents, written answers to interrogatories, and depositions under oath.

 The creditor is permitted to ask detailed and extensive questions about the debtor’s financial affairs.
 For example, the creditor can ask about assets in which the debtor has any legal or equitable interest, including assets owned jointly with a spouse, family members, or business associates.
 Questions can be about the sale or transfer of assets.
 The debtor must answer questions under oath and penalty of perjury.
 The creditor can seek discovery directly from third parties such as an examination under oath of the debtor’s spouse.

 Request for Documents

 The debtor must furnish to the creditor all documents the creditor requests related to his financial affairs.
-Creditors may properly request copies of bank statements, check registers, cancelled checks, credit card statements, insurance policies, and tax forms.
+Florida debt collection laws allow creditors to request copies of bank statements, check registers, cancelled checks, credit card statements, insurance policies, and tax forms.
 A creditor’s requests can include current documents and documents up to at least four years old and beyond.